microsoft/CoreTemplateStudio/docs/templates.md

 ## Anatomy of templates

+A template is just code (some source files and folders structure) with some metadata which drives how the code is generated.
+The template metadata contains informational data (name, description, licensing, remarks, programming language, type, guids, etc.) as well as data used to replace matching text in the source content by the actual values (think of a class name).
+The templates definition is based on [dotnet Template Engine](https://github.com/dotnet/templating), you can visit their repo for a deep understanding on how the Template Engine works.

-As mentioned, a basic [dotnet Template Engine](https://github.com/dotnet/templating) template is defined by the following elements:
+A template is defined by the following elements:

 - **Metadata**: a json file within the *".template.config"* folder  information which defines the template and its properties.
 The metadata includes the replacements to be done.
 - **Folder Structure**: A folder structure that will be maintained after the generation is done.